We are committed to supporting students in order for them to overcome any financial barriers to learning.

 Learner Support Fund – for students who are 19 or over at the start of their course and have a low household income.

-19+ Loan Bursary – If you have an Advanced Learning Loan to pay for your course, you may be entitled to help with course-related costs and childcare if your household income is low.
+19+ Loan Bursary – If you have an Advanced Learner Loan to pay for your course, and your household income is low, you may be entitled to help with course-related costs and childcare.

 Applications can be completed and submitted online via the website using the link below.
 We aim to process completed claims within 14 days, but this may take longer during busy periods.
 Paper applications are also available, please contact your chosen college for further information.